Assessing Coral Reef Health in The Great Barrier Reef: A Comparative Analysis of Bleaching Severity Over Time

 Importance

-The findings of this project are important because they could help to inform future coral restoration initiatives, optimizing strategies for reef conservation in the face of ongoing environmental threats from climate change and anthropogenic forces.
+The findings could help inform future coral restoration initiatives, optimizing strategies for reef conservation in the face of ongoing environmental threats from climate change and anthropogenic forces.
 It also highlights areas that are more prone to risk, allowing us to prioritize more impacted areas before others.

 What do we know?

-We know that remote sensing is a valuable tool for collecting information about objects or phenomena that reside on the surface of the Earth; however, given that coral reefs live below the ocean’s surface, the acquisition of information using remote sensing is a more difficult process.
+Remote sensing is a valuable tool for collecting information about objects or phenomena that reside on the surface of the Earth.
+However, given that coral reefs live below the ocean’s surface, the acquisition of information using remote sensing is a more difficult process.

-We are aware that climate change is the primary driving factor for coral bleaching; using remote sensing will allow us to see what areas are affected (to see what factors exacerbate bleaching), where we should focus our efforts on (high-risk areas), and whether our current efforts are sufficient in reducing coral bleaching (whether new conservation efforts should be implemented).
+We are aware that climate change is the primary driving factor for coral bleaching.
+Using remote sensing will allow us to see what areas are affected, what factors exacerbate bleaching, where the high-risk areas are, and whether our current efforts are sufficient in reducing coral bleaching.

 What do we not know?